 However, some ear plugs are designed to reduce sound without affecting the sound quality, and many are discrete and transparent rather than brightly coloured.

-After researching the market we’ve picked out what we consider to be the top 5 best ear plugs for concerts you can get in the UK in 2017.
+After researching the market we’ve picked out what we consider to be the top 5 best ear plugs for concerts you can get in the UK.